Grangewood pupils’ new place to play

 The playground complements Spoon Island, which was opened by Lawrence Dallaglio several years ago at the nearby Coteford School.
 The whole area, including the hill, is covered with bark embedded in a resin that gives it a bouncy feel and allows rain to percolate through.
 The delight on the children’s faces showed that they would enjoy their new facility.

 The opening party consisted of Sheila and Peter Scott, Rob and Lisa Lozowski, Rachel Zaltzman, Hon Secretary of the London region, and David and Daphne Hiles.
+Alex Lozowski was unable to attend on the day but was able to visit the project at a later date and see the new area in action.

 For more information about Wooden Spoon’s London region, click here.